AdeDZY/K-NRM/README.md

 Efficiency
 ---
-In training, it takes about 60ms to preprocess a batch on a single-GPU machine with the following settings:
+During training, it takes about 60ms to process one batch on a single-GPU machine with the following settings:
 - batch size: 16
 - max_q_len: 10
 - max_d_len: 50